mozilla-l10n/documentation/products/firefox_desktop/setup_searchplugins.md

 ## Creating a patch for review (mozilla-unified repository)
 If you plan to create a patch instead of using mozreview, you can refer to the instructions available in the second part of the document, simply working inside your local clone of mozilla-unified as repository.

-After you've created all the files you need, check the status of the repository
+After you’ve created all the files you need, check the status of the repository
 ```
 $ hg status
 M browser/locales/search/list.json